Web Development Strategy, Part II: Organization Drives Results

 In combination, findings to these approaches help determine what content is missing, what is considered important, and what labels would resonate best.

 Information Architecture.
 The website’s Information Architecture determines how smoothly and effortlessly visitor’s maneuver through your site.
 Information Architecture serves as the skeletal structure and categorization of website pages and elements within each page.
 The Information Architecture will help determine what content should be created for each page, and how each page should relate to each other for optimal flow.
 This, in turn, will help users navigate through the site more fluidly, seeing what they expect, and finding what they want.
-At this stage, the concentration focusses on a visitor’s behavior and thought process while maneuvering through your website.
+At this stage, the concentration focuses on a visitor’s behavior and thought process while maneuvering through your website.

 Just as the Task Analysis technique feeds into Card Sorting, the results of the Card Sorting exercise feeds into the website’s Information Architecture.
 Each pile of index cards represents a global navigation and its corresponding sub navigations.
 While these results may not reflect the website’s final Information Structure, it does become the working model that is tweaked for the balance of the project based on new information, the connection of new and old information, or for some other substantiated reason.